 We have also entered into indemnification agreements with each of our directors and executive officers.
+We intend to execute such agreements with our future directors and executive officers.

 Certain Relationships and Related Transactions

 Organizational Transactions

 Russell C. Horowitz, Ethan A. Caldwell, Peter Christothoulou, John Keister and Victor Oquendo, our initial stockholders, were involved in our initial funding and by reason of such involvement would be deemed to be acting as promoters as such term is defined by Rule 405 of Regulation C under the Act.
 Following our inception, in January 2003, we issued an aggregate of 12,250,000 shares of our Class A common stock to these individuals at a purchase price of \$0.01 per share for a total purchase price of \$122,500 and 1,000,000 shares of our Class B common stock for the benefit of Russell C. Horowitz individually or a Russell C. Horowitz-designated affiliated entity, at a purchase price of \$0.01 per share for a total purchase price of \$10,000.